ihor-bielchenko/json-sql2/README.md

 # json-sql2
 ## Lightweight utility for converting structured objects into SQL-formatted strings.

 The core idea is to rapidly transform specially structured objects into complete and secure SQL queries of any type or complexity.
 The complexity of the resulting query depends entirely on the structure of the input object.
+Can be useful for converting network request payloads into SQL queries.

 # Quick Start
 ## Install